Streampunk/arachnid/README.md

 In the example, subsequent requests by thread are made to `.../40:160000000`, `.../40:200000000`, `.../40:240000000` and `.../40:280000000`, and not to `.../1`, `.../2`, `.../3` etc..

 The client is responsible for calculating the PTP timestamp of the next frame that it requires.
 For a single-threaded implementation, this will be the returned `...-PTPOrigin` timestamp from the header plus the grain duration.
 This may be computed from the `GrainDuration` header or from knowledge of the media type.
 For concurrent connections, each thread may request a timestamp that is an increase in time over the previously received timestamp by the multiple of the number of threads by the grain duration.

-    May need to consider an approach to irregular event data.
+Servers should be tolerant to a small range of timestamps around the actual grain timestamp to allow for rounding errors.
+This should be at least 1% of the grain duration either side of the given timestamp and no more than 10%.
+For example, the grain at timestamp `.../40:280000000` can also be referenced with timestamps plus or minus 1/2500 of a second, i.e. in the range `.../40:279600000` to `.../40:280400000`.

+For irregular event data where a grain duration cannot be provided, the client should use time-relative resource references and poll.
+This may not be the most efficient approach and another method beyond the scope of this specification, such as a websocket-based protocol, could be considered.

 Servers should answer requests for relative grains as follows: